SR--/placecolor/exhibition.md

 - The exhibition helps stakeholders tell their own stories
 - The exhibition is open-ended, visitors can construct their own stories

+## Relevant Technical Capabilities

+- Published notes can be edited from the web by anyone with a GitHub account